Azure/k8s-deploy/README.md

 This action requires that the cluster context be set earlier in the workflow by using either the [Azure/aks-set-context](https://github.com/Azure/aks-set-context/tree/releases/v1) action or the [Azure/k8s-set-context](https://github.com/Azure/k8s-set-context/tree/releases/v1) action.

+If you are looking to automate your workflows to deploy to [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and [Azure Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/), consider using [`Azure/webapps-deploy`](https://github.com/Azure/webapps-deploy) action.

 ## Action capabilities

 Following are the key capabilities of this action: